Ultra short-term mutual funds are those funds that invest in fixed-income earning instruments of maturities up to six months.

-According to the rules set by the Securities and Exchange Board of India (SEBI) for liquid funds, it has been decided that such funds can only invest in securities that mature up to 91 days.
+According to the rules set by the Securities and Exchange Board of India (SEBI) for liquid funds, it has been decided that such funds can invest only in securities that mature no longer than 91 days.
 However, these rules do not apply to ultra short-term bond funds.
-These bonds can, therefore, invest in securities that mature both before or after the 91-day period.
+These bonds can, therefore, invest in securities that mature both before or after 91 days.

-Typically, the investment horizon for these ultra short-term funds ranges from a week to about 18 months.
-So, if you have extra funds that you wish to park for 1-9 months and earn some dividends from, then this investment vehicle can be the one you are looking for.
+Typically, the investment horizon for these ultra-short-term funds ranges from a week to about 18 months.
+Hence, if you have surplus funds that you wish to park for 1 month to 9 months and earn some dividends from, then this investment vehicle can be the one you are looking for.

 Say you wish to invest a lump sum amount in an equity fund.
-Now, instead of putting all your cash in the equity fund in a one-time lump sum investment, it is advisable that you put the money in an ultra short-term fund (belonging to the same fund house).
-You can then give instructions to your fund manager to switch a regular sum every month to your equity fund.
+Now, instead of putting all your cash in the equity fund in a one-time lump sum, it is advisable that you invest in an ultra short-term fund (belonging to the same fund house).
+You can then give instructions to switch a regular sum every month to your equity fund.

-Unlike other debt funds, the ultra-short term debt funds are somewhat immune to interest rate risks because of the short maturity of their underlying assets.
+Unlike other debt funds, the ultra short-term debt funds are somewhat immune to interest rate risks because of the short maturity of their underlying assets.
 However, as compared to liquid funds, these funds are pretty risky.
 The investment strategy of the fund manager may introduce credit risk when he incorporates low-credit rated securities in the expectation of an upgrade in future.
 Moreover, the introduction of government securities may increase the volatility of the fund more than expected.

 Ultra short-term funds earn from the coupon of short-term instruments.
 The prices of these securities may change on a day-to-day basis and have a relatively longer maturity.
-These are much more volatile than liquid funds and a short time frame may seem inadequate to generate sufficient returns.
+These are much more volatile than liquid funds, and a short time frame may seem inadequate to generate sufficient returns.
 As compared to liquid funds, you need to hold these funds for comparatively longer horizon owing to a higher average maturity of the underlying securities.

 Tax on Gains

 STCG from these funds are also added to the investor’s income and taxed according to his income slab.
 LTCG from these funds is taxed at the rate of 20% after indexation and 10% without the benefit of indexation.

-Investing in ultra short-term mutual Funds is made paperless and hassle-free at ClearTax.
+Investing in ultra-short-term mutual funds is made paperless and hassle-free at ClearTax.